Cheap and Quick Halloween Decor Ideas

 And here are a few of the Autumn and Halloween-themed gifts I’ve added to my etsy shop and a very large pumpkin and scarecrow bowl that was a commission for one of my collectors.
 She always challenges me with fun ideas.

 Congratulations to CarolSue, who just happened to stumble across our EDA Newsblog during the September contest.
 She followed the instructions, and won the wineglasses!
-Another art giveaway contest will start near the end of October, so subscribe to the Newsblog to be notified when it starts!
+Join the VIP Club to be notified of the next Giveaway!

 Until next time, keep creating!